 Jamaican pepper steak recipe

-- ½ green bell pepper Sliced into thin strip
+- 1 Green bell pepper Sliced into thin strip

-- ½ red bell pepper Sliced into thin strip
+- 1 Red bell pepper Sliced into thin strip

-- 2 tbsp beef seasoning or all-purpose seasoning
+- 1 tbsp Beef seasoning or all-purpose seasoning

-- Wash, clean and cut up the beef into strips
+- Wash, clean and cut the beef into strips.

-- Add the thyme, onion, garlic, scallion, ginger, beef/all-purpose seasoning, salt and browning sauce to the beef strips and combine.
+- Add the thyme, onion, garlic, scallion, ginger, beef/all-purpose seasoning, salt and 1 tsp browning sauce to the beef strips and combine.
 Leave to marinate

 - Place a skillet pan with the cooking oil on medium heat and let it hot.
-Separate the seasoning and the beef and add the beef strips to the cooking oil. .
+Separate the marinade from the beef and add the beef strips to the cooking oil.

 - Stir until all the beef strips are brown on all sides.

 - Once all the beef strips are brown, add the marinade that you separated from the beef to the pan.
 Cook for 3-4 minutes.